CleverRaven/Cataclysm-DDA/doc/JSON_Mapping_Guides/Guide_for_beginning_mapgen.md

   3. `"locations"`: defines where this building can be place by overmap terrain type.
 Land is the default.
   4. `"overmaps"`: this is the bit where you define how the maps fit together, so lets break it up:
   `{ "point": [ 0, 0, 0 ], "overmap": "house_dogs_north" },`
   point: its point in relation to the other mapgen files for your building.
 The coordinates are [ x, y, z ].
 In this example, x,y are 0 because we only have one map per z level.
-Zero for y means this is the ground level.
+Zero for z means this is the ground level.
 Note the roof above is at 1 and the basement is -1.
   5. appending `_north` to the ID's:
       * If your building rotates you need this compass point so the floors can match up correctly.
 This is the generic basement mapgen group and thus doesn't get `_north` (this will change as we add dedicated stairs to our houses).